-This 33-credit hour sport studies program is designed for students who wish to pursue a career in athletic administration and/or coaching.
-Students who complete the athletic administration/ coaching requirements are prepared to work at all levels including secondary and collegiate athletics.
-Graduates of this program may find employment in such positions as high school and college coaches, athletic directors and youth sports programs administration.
+The 33-credit hour Sport Leadership track is designed for students who wish to pursue a career in athletic administration or sport leadership in private, public, or non-profit agencies.
+Students who complete the Sport Leadership requirements are prepared to work at all levels of sport leadership including athletic administration.
+Graduates of this Sport Leadership track may find employment in positions in areas such as high school and college coaches, athletic directors, professional and amateur sport associations, public, private, and non-profit agency administrators and youth sports programs.
 An internship is required in this program.